gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 Glow also need to add monitoring, fault tolerant error handling, etc.
 Lots of work to be done.
 Welcome to any kind of contribution!

+Glow has limitations that Go code can not be sent and executed remotely.
+My next project, [Gleam](https://github.com/chrislusf/gleam), tries to address this.
+More details later.